khoitnm/RoboCode/README.md

 ### Steps to run the current robots inside my project (`The Unfolding Robot` or `Briareos`):
 The RoboCode's library could not be found in remote Maven repository, hence we have to add that library into our local Maven repository by the following steps:

-In the root `pom.xml` file, update the file path point to the RoboCode's libraries:
-You'll see a dependency like this:
+In the root `pom.xml` file, you'll see a dependency like this:
 ```
 <dependency>
     <groupId>net.sf.robocode</groupId>